Uvalde County leaders release video, records showing response to school shooting that left 21 dead

-AUSTIN, Texas (AP) — County leaders in Uvalde, Texas, released police body camera video and documents on Tuesday detailing the law enforcement response during one of the deadliest classroom attacks in U.S. history that left 19 students and two teachers dead.
+AUSTIN, Texas (AP) — County leaders in Uvalde, Texas, released police body camera video and documents Tuesday detailing the agonizingly slow law enforcement response during one of the deadliest classroom attacks in U.S. history that left 19 students and two teachers dead.

-Authorities were roundly criticized for their slow response during the May 2022 shooting at Robb Elementary School and for failing to confront 18-year-old gunman Salvador Ramos for more than an hour.
+Authorities were roundly criticized for failing to confront 18-year-old gunman Salvador Ramos for more than an hour after the May 2022 shooting began at Robb Elementary School.

+Several bodycam videos show officers from multiple departments inside the school hallway and standing outside.
+Officers milling about suggest throwing gas in the window or searching for a key to the locked classroom, but it’s unclear any of those suggestions are taken or who is in charge.

+Within minutes, parents making their way to a fence near the school and yell at officers them to do something.

+“Who’s class is he in?” one parent can be heard yelling.
+Another yells: “Come on man, my daughter is in there.”
+Another parent not seen on the video angrily says, “Either you go in or I’m going in bro,” adding a few seconds later, “My kids are in there, bro ... please.”

-In one video released Tuesday, an officer involved in the initial response can be heard saying, “We can’t see him at all” before adding, “We were at the front and he started shooting.”
+In one video, an officer involved in the initial response can be heard saying, “We can’t see him at all” before adding, “We were at the front and he started shooting.”

 The officer wearing the body cam asks: “He’s in a classroom right?”
 Another officer responds: “With kids.”